paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 dispute system is very susceptible to being a brutal amplifier for DoS attacks, resulting in DoS attacks to become very easy and cheap, if we are not careful.

-One counter measure we are taking is making raising of disputes a costly thing in general: If you raise a dispute, because you claim a candidate is invalid, although it is in fact valid - you will get slashed, hence you pay for consuming those resources.
+One counter measure we are taking is making raising of disputes a costly thing:
+If you raise a dispute, because you claim a candidate is invalid, although it is in fact valid - you will get slashed, hence you pay for consuming those resources.
 The issue is: This only works if the dispute concerns a candidate that actually exists!

-If a node raises a dispute for a candidate that never got included (became available) on any chain, then the dispute can never conclude hence nobody gets slashed.
+If a node raises a dispute for a candidate that never got included (became available) on any chain, then the dispute can never conclude, hence nobody gets slashed.
 It makes sense to point out that this is less bad than it might sound at first, as trying to participate in a dispute for a non existing candidate is "relatively" cheap.
 Each node will send out a few hundred tiny request messages